Women at war: Backstage heroines in D-Day’s 75th anniversary

 From there, women went on to pilot almost every type of wartime plane, including the massive B-29 Superfortress, used in August 1945 to drop atom bombs on Hiroshima and Nagasaki, precipitating Japan’s surrender and the end of the war, and swift P-51 Mustang fighters that safeguarded heavy bombers on raids to Berlin and back.

-Women ferried over 50% of the combat aircraft within the United States, flying from 126 bases.
+Women ferried over 50% of the combat aircraft within the United States , flying from 126 bases.
 Planes that dropped paratroopers on D-Day, bombed German defenses and strafed Panzer units may well have been flown first by women from factories on their way to the front, where men were at the controls.

 “We didn’t have the means to fight that war when we started.
 We had to scramble for everything we could to get men, ships, ammunition, etc., to the front to fight,” said Sarah Byrn Rickman, author of “The Originals,” about the women fliers.
 “The women stepped in and filled a gap that made this possible.”